CenterForSpatialResearch/dataviz_tutorials/01_SetupLocalHostBasicWeb.md

 ```

 #### style.css
-Finally, bellow is the `style.css` file that will style the `index.html` file.
+Finally, bellow is the `style.css` file that will style the `index.html` file above.
 ```css
 body {
   font-family: 'Roboto', sans-serif;